dangarmat/dangarmat.github.io/_posts/2017-12-30-Calories-vs-Sleep.md

 ### Getting data

 Fitbit data currently can be [downloaded from one's user account](https://www.fitbit.com/export/user/data).
 This is limited to daily level data, and downloads of a month at a time.
-I reccomend the .xls format for easier processing in R.
+I recommend the .xls format for easier processing in R.

 ![fitbit's download site](/images/fitbit01.png "fitbit's download site")